Learning Multiple Tasks with Multilinear Relationship Networks: Experiments

-To study the efficacy of learning transferable features and task relationships jointly, we evaluate two DRN variants: (1) DRN using only one network layer, i.e. $fc8$ for relationship learning, termed \textbf{DRN$_8$}; \textbf{(2)} DRN using one-vs-rest binary classifier for relationship learning, termed \textbf{DRN$_{\textrm{bi}}$}.
-While using one-vs-rest binary classifier for multi-class problems is less natural and effective, all comparison methods follow this paradigm, possibly because it is not easy to extend these methods to multi-class setting by matrix normal priors, where parameters involving multi-class are order-$3$ tensors.
+To go deep into the efficacy of jointly learning transferable features and multilinear task relationships, we evaluate two MRN variants: (1) \textbf{MRN$_8$}, MRN using only one network layer $fc8$ for multilinear relationship learning; \textbf{(2)} \textbf{MRN$_{t}$}, MRN using only task covariance ${\bm\Sigma}_3$ for single-relationship learning.
+The proposed MRN model can natively deal with multi-class problems using the parameter tensors.
+However, most shallow multi-task learning methods such as MTFL, RMTL and MTRL are formulated only for binary-class problems, due to the difficulty in dealing with order-$3$ parameter tensors for multi-class problems.
+We adopt one-vs-rest strategy to enable them working on multi-class datasets.

-We follow the evaluation protocol \cite{cite:NIPS10MNMTL,cite:TPAMI13MTSPS} for multi-task learning and randomly select 5\%, 10\%, and 20\% samples from each task as training set and use the rest of the samples as test set.
-We compare the average classification accuracy for all tasks based on five random experiments, where standard errors are insignificant and are not reported.
+We follow the standard evaluation protocol \cite{cite:UAI10MTRL,cite:TPAMI13MTSPS} for multi-task learning and randomly select 5\%, 10\%, and 20\% samples from each task as training set and use the rest of the samples as test set.
+We compare the average classification accuracy for all tasks based on five random experiments, where standard errors are generally less than $\pm0.5\%$, which are not significant and thus are not reported for space limitation.
 We conduct model selection for all methods using five-fold cross-validation on the training set.
-For CNN-based methods, we adopt AlexNet \cite{cite:NIPS12CNN}, fine-tune $conv1$--$conv5$ and fully connected layers $fc6$--$fc7$, train bottleneck layer $fc7'$ and classifier layer $fc8$, via back propagation.
-As the bottleneck and classifier layers are trained from scratch, we set their learning rate to be 10 times that of the lower layers.
-We use mini-batch stochastic gradient descent (SGD) with 0.9 momentum and the learning rate strategy in Caffe \cite{cite:MM14Caffe}, and select the learning rate between $10^{-5}$ and $10^{-2}$ by multiplicative stepsize $\sqrt{10}$.
+For deep learning methods, we adopt AlexNet \cite{cite:NIPS12CNN} and VGGnet \cite{cite:ICLR15VGG}, fix convolutional layers $conv1$--$conv5$, fine-tune fully-connected layers $fc6$--$fc7$, and train classifier layer $fc8$ via back-propagation.
+As the classifier layer is trained from scratch, we set its learning rate to be $10$ times that of the other layers.
+We use mini-batch stochastic gradient descent (SGD) with 0.9 momentum and learning rate decaying strategy, and select learning rate between $10^{-5}$ and $10^{-2}$ by stepsize $10^{\frac{1}{2}}$.